 In some cases of inclement weather, we may have to cancel or reschedule your appointment.
 If there is inclement weather (i.e., hurricane, snowstorm, ice storm under 34 degrees Farehenheit.) on the day of your appointment, please do the following:

-- Check the website to see if the office will be closed.
+Check the website to see if the office will be closed.
 Even though the office may be open, your individual clinician may decide to cancel all appointments.
-Thus, you must ALSO call your clinician's extension to check if she will not be in the office: (410) 684-3806.
+Thus, you must ALSO check your email to see if you have been notified by your clinician.
 You will not receive a call to cancel your appointment.
-It is up to you to check the website AND voicemail to confirm your appointment.
+It is up to you to check the website AND email to confirm your appointment.

-- In some cases, we may call you to request that you come in earlier or later than your scheduled time due to the weather.
+In some cases, we may call/email you to request that you come in earlier or later than your scheduled time due to the weather.

-- If you need to cancel your appointment due to inclement weather, you may cancel without a fee.
-Please email your clinician or call Ashley at (443) 249-3973 to do so.
+If you need to cancel your appointment due to inclement weather, you may cancel without a fee.
+Please email your clinician and/or call Ashley at (410) 684-3806 to do so.
 However, you must call at least three hours before your appointment to cancel.
 If you do not show up or call after your appointment time, you will be charged a missed appointment/late cancellation fee regardless of the weather.

 While we understand the convenience of electronic communication, please do not communicate therapy related information via text messaging or email.
 These communications are not protected and cannot be guaranteed as private.
 If you should send these communications, please understand that there is a risk to a third party accessing your information.
 If you need to communicate with a clinician it is best to do so in person or via telephone.